• Skip to primary navigation

 In turn, the contractor grew to distrust the customer’s ability to understand the complexity of design engineering.
 Therefore, they believed the customer was incapable of understanding the higher MOC costs.

-Before I facilitated the workshop, I started working with teammates by implementing the Choice Model process.
+Before I facilitated the workshop, I started working with teammates by implementing the Right Choice Model process.

 This approach, which helps to create an emotionally-intelligent team culture, is now readily available to any team leader or facilitator.
 Check it out.